Smoking in Iraq: Bans and legality

 Theoretically tobacco advertisement is prohibited and it is illegal to smoke in public places and indoors, enforcement is iratic at best.
 A 2015 survey by the World Health Organization (WHO) found that there were multiple billboards throughout the capital Baghdad promoting tobacco, as well as in hospitals and schools.
 The same survey found that 13% of Iraqi districts had no funded cessation programs aimed at helping smokers quit.

 Taxation by the government on cigarettes, although increasing, is comparatively low at less than 50%; most packs are sold for less than a US dollar.

 Public opinion

 Smoking is seen by a significant segment of Iraq's population as a socially acceptable way to socialize and relax.
 Most religious leaders however are opposed to smoking and think it is un-Islamic.

 Smoking under ISIL

-Smoking is banned in areas under ISIL occupation, with harsh punishment if violated.
+Smoking was banned in areas under ISIL occupation, with harsh punishment if violated.
 In areas that have been liberated smoking has come to be seen as a symbol of freedom and as a celebration of destroying ISIL existing where people publicly share cigarettes and smoke shisha in groups as a way of stating that ISIL is gone.